Sillson/passive_capture_py/passive_capture.md

 Use either ARIMA or Prophet for time series analysis on each time series data.
 Then use Multivariate Regression Analysis

+why to take the log of the counts:

+The variances in any given samples may differ significantly.

+In log-log regression model it is the interpretation of estimated parameter, say αi as the elasticity of Y(t) on Xi(t)

+In error-correction models we have an empirically stronger assumption that proportions are more stable (stationary) than the absolute differences.

+It is easy to aggregate the log-returns over time.

+If you still want a statistical criterion for when to do log transformation a simple solution would be any test for heteroscedasticity.
+In the case of increasing variance I would recommend Goldfeld-Quandt Test or similar to it.
+In R it is located in library(lmtest) and is denoted by gqtest(y~1) function.
+Simply regress on intercept term if you don't have any regression model, y is your dependent variable.

 ## Prophet